-However the eloquent June was no match for the seasoned expertise of EN Hargreves, who knew her job as well as anyone who had spent 20 years working the 'bins'.
-Bridget slipped the packet of Dunhill Red into her nurse's tunic pocket with a practised flourish which was at once both ostentatious and clandestine (and an absolute pleasure to behold for the observing male nurses) and walked towards the female cubicles.
+However the eloquent June was no match for the seasoned expertise of EN Hargreves, who knew her job as well as anyone who had spent the last 20 years working the 'bins'.
+Bridget slipped the packet of Dunhill Red into her nurse's tunic pocket with a practised flourish which was at once both ostentatious and clandestine (and an absolute pleasure to behold for the observing male nurses).
+The couple meandered towards the female cubicles.

 "Now that, Young Andy, is what we call 'persuasion'.."

 The nursing student nodded in reverence.
 Three months into his training, Young Andy was diligent in the assimilation of all aspects of The Craft.
 In fact he was so keen he would have gladly performed the PV examination himself, but this was '..not strictly necessary at the moment, lad..'
-Andy's restless, latex-clad digits would be restricted to the clinical exploration of men's bums for the time being.
+Andy's restless, latex-clad digits would be restricted to the clinical exploration of the male rectum for the time being.

 "So why does June need to be examined?" asked Andy.

-Ian went on to explain that naturally much effort had been put into preventing this unusual behaviour over the years, but June - who suffers from Chronic Schizophrenia - had always found ways to return to her pay day activities when left to her own devices.
-The main issue was considered to be June's health in terms of prompt removal of said monies to prevent putrefaction and infection.
+Ian went on to explain that much effort had been put into preventing this unusual behaviour over the years, but June - who suffers from Chronic Schizophrenia - had always found ways to return to her remunerative activities when left to her own devices.
+The main issue was considered to be June's health in terms of prompt removal of said monies from the cha-cha to prevent putrefaction and infection.

 The only serious victim of this state of affairs had suffered during the early days of June's innocent routine.
-One Mr. Malcolm Tibbis ("Moneybags Mal"), owner of the hospital tuck shop had apparently suffered an acute myocardial infarction after June had approached his kiosk with the intention of procuring cigarettes with some of her recently-earned (and still warm) cash.
+One Mr. Malcolm Tibbis ("Moneybags Mal"), owner of the hospital tuck shop had experienced a near myocardial infarction after June had approached his kiosk with the intention of procuring cigarettes with some of her recently-earned (and still warm) cash.